bitcoin-resources/bitcoin-resources.github.io/faq.md

 ### Won\'t governments just ban it?

 Some will, some won\'t.
 In any case, [outlawing speech](https://21lessons.com/6/) is futile, as was the Prohibition.
+The [implications](https://dergigi.com/law) of an outright ban are ridiculous.
+Bitcoin is equivalent to [free speech](https://dergigi.com/speech).

 -   [Can Governments Stop Bitcoin?](https://quillette.com/2021/02/21/can-governments-stop-bitcoin/)
 -   [Bitcoin Cannot be Banned](https://unchained-capital.com/blog/bitcoin-cannot-be-banned/)

+---